dividedmind/statistics-done-wrong/regression.rst

 the highest kidney cancer rate in the nation.
 Small counties hence have vastly more variable kidney cancer rates, simply because they have so few residents.\ :cite:p:`Gelman:1999gi`

+.. admonition:: What should you do?

+   * Carefully plan stopping rules in advance and adjust for multiple comparisons.
+   * Compute the required sample size needed for the statistical power you desire, and don't skimp.
+If the sample size is impractical, be aware of the limitations of your study.
+   * When comparing groups of different sizes, compute confidence intervals, which will reflect the additional certainty you gain with additional data.